jrobalino/udacity-vr/docs/index.md

 | Player Satisfaction | "Is that it?" | Give players the ability to  make the game longer or more difficult |
 | Player Satisfaction | "I could play this all day!" | Success! |

-### Progression of the Dungeon Environment
+### Progression of the Dungeon Lighting

-To demonstrate the value of user testing, the following images illustrate the progression of the dungeon environment from initial conception to final product:
+To demonstrate the value of user testing, the following images illustrate the progression of the dungeon lighting from initial conception to final product, with the goal of creating a creepy environment:

 ![Dungeon - open, bright, snowy](https://jrobalino.github.io/udacity-vr/img/dungeon1.png)